victorywys/maybe/README.md

-# maybe
+# maybee
-A repository to train a mahjong agent who maybe can win a lot even when it's a "maybe".
+A repository to train a mahjong agent who maybe can win a lot even when it's a "maybee".